-- Review medications, in particular for medications that may contribute to worsening cognitive function, restlessness and agitation. - □ Manage nutrition and hydration. - Manage pain and / or infection, for example urinary tract infections or viral infections can often cause agitation. - If physical restraint is used in a residential aged care service, it is important that staff review this checklist and reflect on factors that were not appropriately managed and may have contributed to the use of physical restraint.
+- Review medications, in particular for medications that may contribute to worsening cognitive function, restlessness and agitation. - Manage nutrition and hydration. - Manage pain and / or infection, for example urinary tract infections or viral infections can often cause agitation. - If restrictive practices is used in a residential aged care service, it is important that staff review this checklist and reflect on factors that were not appropriately managed and may have contributed to the use of physical restraint.

-4.5 Quality improvement for physical restraint
+4.5 Quality improvement for restrictive practices

-Quality improvement can help providers increase the quality of care for care recipients at risk of physical restraint.
-Quality improvement activities should be ongoing and part of business-as-usual for approved providers.
+Quality improvement can help providers increase the quality of care for care recipients at risk of restrictive practices.52 Quality improvement activities should be ongoing and part of business-as-usual for approved providers.